cellularbricks/cellularbricks.github.io/README.md

 In biological systems, collective structures and functions are typically robust to variations in morphology, size, and proportion.
 Organs may vary in shape across individuals, limbs may regenerate at different scales, and yet the overall anatomical identity and function are preserved.
 This capacity for generalization—recognizing a category of form rather than a precise template — is fundamental to biological development and repair.
 Inspired by this principle, we evaluated whether our system could similarly generalize beyond the specific examples it encountered during training.

 To assess this, we designed a series of test shapes that introduce novel variations within known shape classes.
 First, we modified a table instance from the training set by removing parts from two sides and altering the design to include five legs placed at random positions and shortened in length.
 This tests the model’s ability to handle asymmetry and irregular support structures.
 Next, we modified a known boat configuration by shifting the central bridge structure from the middle to an off-center position, testing sensitivity to internal rearrangement.
 Finally, we evaluated the system on scaled-down versions of both the plane and table configurations, challenging the NCA’s capacity to infer shape class under global size reduction.

+[Out of distribution generalization is shown in (E)--(H), which are shapes that the algorithm has never seen during training.
+The algorithm is able to classify all of these correctly, except the smaller table (H) which was misclassified as a chair.
+A video of the process is shown below.]

 https://github.com/user-attachments/assets/4b67724e-c606-4a2f-ad5b-fe4fbf9126e7